juanvalenciaen/AlgoTrader/README.md

 # AlgoTrader
 Algorithmic Trading resources, for personal, and team usage.

-Repetitive trading processes is packed through very simplified functions
+Repetitive trading processes are packed through very simplified functions

 ## folder from_courses:
 it has a compilation of script from courses, online, etc.